-The report should be submitted to the committee at least one week in advance of the research progress seminar.
-During the seminar, students should demonstrate a good understanding of their research problem and report specific accomplishments in their research to date.
-A research rubric describing the research progress expectations is located in Appendix C.
+When the date is agreed upon by the Qualifier committee, students should schedule a room for the duration of 90 minutes for the examination (Graduate Coordinator or front office staff can assist).
+Students should prepare for a 30-minute uninterrupted research presentation followed by a question-answer session.
+During the seminar, students should demonstrate a good understanding of their research problem and the overall impact of their research and report specific accomplishments in their research to date.
+A research rubric describing the expectations for the oral and written components is located in Appendix C.